Senate slog to pass infrastructure bill goes on over weekend | Politics

 Senate slog to pass infrastructure bill goes on over weekend

-Senators will resume a weekend session toward passage of a USD 1 trillion bipartisan infrastructure package after running into opposition from a few Republicans who want to drag out final votes on one of President Joe Bidens top priorities.The measure would provide what Biden has called a historic investment in public works programmes, from roads and bridges to broadband internet access, drinking water and more.
+Senators will resume a weekend session toward passage of a USD1 trillion bipartisan infrastructure package after running into opposition from a few Republicans who want to drag out final votes on one of President Joe Bidens top priorities.The measure would provide what Biden has called a historic investment in public works programs, from roads and bridges to broadband internet access, drinking water and more.

 - Country: